 II Characteristics of China's pharmaceutical industry

 The characteristics of China's pharmaceutical industry are as follows.
-First, historically pharmaceutical pricing has been strictly regulated by the National Development and Reform Commission (NDRC), which is also one of China's antitrust authorities in charge of pricing-related antitrust investigations, although as part of the healthcare reform the price regulation has been gradually lifted.
-Since 1 June 2015, except for narcotic and psychotropic pharmaceuticals in Category I, the Chinese government no longer regulates pharmaceutical prices and the prices should be decided through market competition.5 In early 2016, the government launched the 'two-invoice system' for pharmaceutical distribution, which aims to control pharmaceutical prices,6 and continued publishing ancillary regulations.
+First, historically, pharmaceutical pricing has been strictly regulated by the NDRC, which is also one of China's antitrust authorities in charge of price-related antitrust investigations, although as part of the healthcare reform the price regulation has been gradually lifted.
+Since 1 June 2015, except for narcotic and psychotropic pharmaceuticals in Category I, the Chinese government no longer regulates pharmaceutical prices and the prices should be decided through market competition.6 In early 2016, the government launched the 'two-invoice system' for pharmaceutical distribution, which aims to control pharmaceutical prices,7 and continued publishing ancillary regulations.
 Second, as one component of a broader set of national goals is to push industry consolidation, pharmaceutical companies are encouraged to consolidate domestically, eliminating outdated and excessive capacity.
 In recent years, active merger and acquisition activity has been very much present in China's pharmaceutical industry, both domestically and from a cross-border perspective.
 Third, the sector will continue to draw significant investment in research and development (R&D).
 The pharmaceutical industry is characterised by innovation.
 Top-tier pharmaceutical companies have to make significant investments in R&D in order to lead in the marketplace.
 Pharmaceutical innovation entails high risks and long development periods, and, therefore, competition concerns may have to be balanced against the protection of intellectual property rights in order to ensure a proper incentive to innovate.
 The lack of innovation in China's pharmaceutical sector has historically resulted in more than 95 per cent of synthetic chemicals and drugs circulated in China being generic drugs, which will likely remain the case for a long time.
 However, since the Chinese government encourages and relies upon innovation to meet industrial targets, patented drugs are also expected to see significant growth.